alexandreguichet/Bosch-Internship-UBC-Students/readme.md

 <li> <b> Speaks English </b> - The communication can be easily done in English.
 The person will ask you what you are looking for, your price ranges, and expectations.
 They will then send you offers that fits your needs. </li>
 <li> <b> Quality Assurance </b>- The apartment offered through an agency will be clean and quality.
 They cannot falsely advertise.
 If an apartment looks decent online, it’s probably worth visiting. </li>
 <li> <b> Reliable </b> - The rental dates, the rental price, etc… What you see in the online ad will be accurate.
 Therefore, you have little chance of visiting an apartment that will only be available two months after your visit. </li>
 <li> <b> Payment </b> - You will pay rent directly to the agency.
 The agency then pays the landlord.
-This limits your chances of being scammed (More details in the “Do it yourself” section [link to paragraph]).  </li>
+This limits your chances of being scammed.  </li>
 <br/>
  </ul>
 Cons: